Sengstock, Kramer Are Kane County Connects 2017 Summer Interns!

 About Elizabeth Kramer

-Elizabeth Kramer will be a senior at St. Charles North High School in the 2017-18 school year.
+Elizabeth Kramer will be a senior at St. Charles North High School this school year.
 She’s a National Honors Society student, president of the English Honors Society, plays on the North Stars’ badminton and tennis teams, participated in North’s mock trial team and has served as a camp counselor and student leader.
 She is active in Girl Scouts and the Fellowship of Christian Students at North.

 Kramer is particularly interested in the Kane County justice system, policies on education and public protection.
 Through her internship with Kane County Connects, she hopes to further develop her communications skills and learn more about all aspects of local government.